Dynamical phase transitions in certain non-ergodic stochastic processes: Introduction

 The theory of constrained dynamics \cite{jack2010large, jack2015effective,chetrite2013nonequilibrium,chetrite2015nonequilibrium,derrida2019large} draws parallels between the mechanism of DPTs and equilibrium phase transitions.
 In equilibrium lattice models, the singularity of the free energy at a phase transition is associated with the crossing of leading eigenvalues of a transfer matrix \cite{Goldenfeld,Dhar2011,cuesta2004general}.
 The singularity of $\phi(q)$ in DPTs is related to a similar crossing of two largest eigenvalues of a tilted operator.
 Typically, such a crossing of eigenvalues is forbidden by the Perron-Frobenius-Jentz theorem \cite{cuesta2004general}, unless the tilted operator falls outside the domain of the theorem.
 This indeed occurs for reducible tilted operators in non-ergodic stochastic processes like those in our examples.
 This offers a unifying perspective on the origin of DPTs in non-ergodic stochastic processes.

 We illustrate the generality of this mechanism in Markov chains with transient state spaces where eigenvalue crossing results in DPTs of observables that are discrete analogs of \eqref{eqn:residencetime}.
 The mechanism extends to many-body systems and non-Markovian processes.
 Our work asserts earlier observations \cite{nyawo2017minimal,nyawo2018dynamical,mallmin2019comparison,mukherjee2023dynamical,whitelam2021varied,szavits2015inequivalence,gingrich2014heterogeneity} of DPTs in non-ergodic dynamics.
+All our results about singular large-deviation functions have been validated using rare-event simulation techniques \cite{hartmann2015big,Burenev2024_importance_sampling}.
+Similar analysis was done earlier in a related problems \cite{hartmann2023distribution}.

 The paper is organized in the following order.
 After a brief introduction about relevant concepts of large deviations in Sec \ref{sec:ldf}, we discuss DPTs for mortal Brownian motion in Sec \ref{sec:stickybrownian} and for Brownian motion in presence of an absorbing boundary in Sec \ref{sec:BM abs}.
 These results obtained using the backward Fokker-Planck approach \cite{majumdar2005brownian} are then reproduced using an alternative approach of tilted operators in Sec \ref{sec:tiltedintro}.
 An extension of the DPTs for Markov chains is discussed in Sec \ref{sec:markovchains} with a general scenario presented in Sec \ref{sec:generalidea}.
 In Sec \ref{sec:multipledpts}, we present examples of many-particle systems with a sequence of DPTs.
 Examples of DPTs in non-Markov processes is discussed in Sec \ref{sec:nonmarkovextend}, with applications in fractional Brownian motion and in a model of active matter.
 We conclude in Sec \ref{sec:conclusions} with a discussion about open directions.
+Details of the importance-sampling methods for numerical computation of the large-deviation functions are presented in the Appendix.